GitiKnep/CalendarOfEvents/README.md

 # ***Calendar Of Events***

-  Calendar Of Events based on .NET and JS
+  Calendar Of Events based on .NET , C# and JS